 Isn’t this cute?
 Jo Carter’s adorable cat sewing pattern is full of character!
 You could stitch this charming kitty for yourself or as a special gift for a child.
 We love spending time sewing soft toys, especially one’s that are free sewing patterns!
 There’s something about the process that’s deeply satisfying and you’ll get a real sense of achievement when you finish the toy.

 It’s made using luxuriously soft plush fabric – perfect for cuddling.
 This project has some fiddly sections, so it’s best suited to intermediate or advanced sewers, but the finished toy is well worth spending time on.
 If you’re making it as a gift for a cat lover, you could customise it to look just like their cat and make a gift that will really be treasured.

 If you’re new to sewing, you might find it helpful to take a look at some of our beginner’s guides before you attempt a project like this one.
-Take a look at our sewing for beginners, how to use a sewing machine, sewing kits for beginners and sewing machines for beginners guides before you get started.
+Take a look at our sewing for beginners, how to use a sewing machine, sewing kits for beginners and best sewing machines for beginners guides before you get started.

 This project was first featured in Simply Sewing Magazine.
 Simply Sewing is an informative magazine for sewers of all abilities and its packed with expert tips, plus beautiful patterns to sew.
 Jo Carter is a professional toy designer who regularly contributes to Simply Sewing Magazine.
 If you enjoy making this cat sewing pattern, you might also like her snowman toy pattern, unicorn toy pattern or fox sewing pattern.